SamFu1113/Unix-programming/README.md

 		- Build the library and deliver to other users.
 			- Separate “.h” file.
 			- Build the library file “libmyfstream.a”.
-		- Test your program by other users.
+		- Test my program by other users.
 			- Deliver only .h and .a files.
 			- C++ source code on methods implementation should not be delivered to the test users.
 		- I am not allowed to use any C/C++ standard library functions/classes.